 Information request: a record of a lender asking a credit reporting body for information in relation to a credit application, including the type and amount of credit applied for.

-Default information: a record of your consumer credit payments being overdue.
+Default information: a record of unpaid consumer credit payments.

 Serious credit infringement: a record of when a lender reasonably believes that there has been a fraud relating to your consumer credit or that you have avoided paying your consumer credit payments and the credit provider can’t find you.